 School and district leaders interested in developing a comprehensive plan to integrate Action Civics practices and programs across schools and across disciplines.

-Come join us a day before the Institute to observe Mikva students in action.
+Held a day before the Institute, participants observe Mikva students in action.
 Learn about Mikva’s Youth Policy Councils and visit them during their “Think Tank Summer” process.
 Then debrief and create your own vision for utilizing youth voice for policy change in your schools, neighborhoods, organizations and cities.
-Senior Program Director, Steven Rosado will lead the experience, sharing challenges and impacts with the cohort.